spiral/docs/stempler/inheritance.md

 ```

 ### Create Stack
-To demonstrate how the following can be achieved using stacks we should start with simple example in `app/home.dark.php`.
+To demonstrate how the following can be achieved using stacks, we should start with a simple example in `app/home.dark.php`.
 Create stack placeholder using `<stack:collect name="name"/>`:

 ```html